-Recreational landings of South Atlantic golden tilefish have exceeded the ACL in all of the years reviewed over the time series (Table 3.2.1.2).
-Landings are monitored in numbers of fish.
-The current ACL is in CHTS units and, therefore, not comparable to the landings presented in the table below are in FES units.
+Recreational landings of South Atlantic golden tilefish are monitored in numbers of fish and are presented in Table 3.2.1.3.2.
+The current ACL is in MRIP Coastal Household Telephone Survey (CHTS) units and, therefore, not comparable to the landings presented in the table below which are in MRIP-FES units.